oloapinivad/MiLES/README.md

 * "z500_prepare.sh". **MiLES** is based on a pre-processing of data.
 This script expects daily 500hPa geopotential height data in a single folder: it interpolates data on a 2.5x2.5 grid, it selects the NH only and it organizes their structure and their features in order to make them handable by MiLES.
+It produces a single NetCDF4 Zip files.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
+To simplify the analysis by R, the CDO "-a" is used to set an absolute time axis in the data.

 * "eof_fast.sh" and "eof_figure.R".
 EOFs are computed using CDO in bash environment by the former script, while the latter provides the figures with an R script.
 EOFs signs for the main EOFs are checked in order to maintain consistency.

 * "blocking_fast.R" and "blocking_figures.R". blocking analysis is performed by the first R script.
 The second provides the figures.
-Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are provided.
+Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed by this script.

 * "regimes_fast.R" and "regimes_figures.R".
 Weather regimes analysis is performed by the first R script.
 The second provides the figures.
+The second script try to assign the right weather regimes to its name.
+However please aware it is not always effective.

 Figures are extremely basic: they can be produced in pdf, png and eps format.
 Properties (e.g. resolution, palettes) can be modified playing with the config/config.R file.